skip-sudo/ciscopkg_audit/README.md

    - compare package list of all routers across all roles and testbeds compared to reference router
      - leave out both optional arguments

-A quick benchmarking of running this utility for the above use case on 50 physical devices in 5 testbeds, produced the desired output for all devices in less than 12 seconds.
+A quick benchmarking of running this utility for the above use case on 50 physical devices in 5 testbeds, produced the desired output from all devices in approximately 12 seconds.

 ### Credits and references